 Treasurer – Craig Whiting is the President/Executive Director of Education Holdings, Inc., dba Emagination Computer Camps, operating summer technology camps near Atlanta, Boston, Chicago, Philadelphia, and Los Angeles.
 Prior to entering the camp profession, Craig had wide experience in private acquisition search and was managing director for Weiss, Peck & Greer, LLC, a firm managing over $11 billion in assets.
 He began his career in banking with Citibank and later served as Vice President, Investment Banking for Credit Suisse.
 Craig has degrees from Boston College and Columbia Business School.
 He and his wife have three children.
 He has been active in the ACA New England affiliate, serving as vice president.
-Craig is a former member of the Chicago Council on Foreign Relations and is serving his first term on the ACA Boarfd of Directors.
+Craig is a former member of the Chicago Council on Foreign Relations and is serving his second term on the ACA national board.

 Mark Benerofe is president of the CampGroup Family of Camps, where he is responsible for oversight of 13 residential camps and 2 day camps on 12 different sites, serving over 6,000 children annually.
 He also serves as the director of Camp Winadu in Pittsfield, Massachusetts, a sports specialty camp for boys.
 An active member of the ACA New York/New Jersey affiliate, Mark has degrees from Cornell University, Hunter College, and Baruch College.
 Prior to directing camp, he was the managing principal of Benerofe Properties Corporation and is a former social studies teacher, basketball coach, senior advisor, and athletic director at the High School for Health Professions and Human Services in New York City.
 Mark and his wife have a son and a daughter.
-Mark is serving his first term on the ACA National Board.
+Mark is serving his second term on the ACA National Board.

 Brodrick Clarke is a consultant in his own firm, Brodrick Clarke Consulting LLC, specializing in Youth Development - Program Quality Assessment in the Washington, D.C., area.
 He previously served with the Muhammad Ali Center, directing their domestic and international youth development initiative.
 He brings a deep understanding of effective capacity building, and facilitating hundreds of trainings over the past 20 years has given him a great lens on organizational development, sustainability, quality product delivery, economic engines, and best practices vs. promising practices.
 In his position, he actively works with educators, parents, and students, providing them with the tools, skills, and competencies to survive, grow, and thrive.
 He has extensive experience working with the K-12 student population, primarily in an out-of-school time setting.
 He has a focus on Youth Work Methods, Advancing Youth Development, and fostering the 40 developmental assets in youth.
 This is his first term.